JamFox/docs.jamfox.dev/docs/content/homelab/minecraft.md

 ## Better Adventures Modpack

-Stripped down version of flowstatevideo's [Better Adventures+]([Better Adventures+](https://www.curseforge.com/minecraft/modpacks/better-adventures-plus/)) since it was a little overblown and included some mods that are unreasonably heavy on CPU (particle mods) or caused specific lag problems.
+Stripped down version of flowstatevideo's [Better Adventures+](https://www.curseforge.com/minecraft/modpacks/better-adventures-plus/) since it was a little overblown and included some mods that are unreasonably heavy on CPU (particle mods) or caused specific lag problems.

-### QoL0
+### QoL

 - Stack refill
 - You're in grave danger (graves)